Salinas, California: History

-In the 1850s a junction of two main stage coach routes was located 18 miles east of Monterey and along the big bend of what is locally referred to as the Alisal Slough.
+In the 1850s a junction of two main stage coach routes was located 18 miles east of Monterey and along the big bend of what is locally called the Alisal Slough.
 In 1854, six years after becoming a part of the United States, a group of American settlers living in the vicinity of this route-junction opened a post office at the junction, naming their town "Salinas," apparently a reference to the original "Rancho Las Salinas" name for the area, which in turn was named in Spanish for the salt marshes of the area around the central Salinas slough, which was drained.
 Soon thereafter, in 1856, a traveler's inn called the Halfway House was opened at that junction in Salinas.
 (The nearby Salinas River, was apparently only later named by an American cartographer, after the nearest town of Salinas in 1858.
-Previously that river had gone by the name: "Rio de Monterey.").
+That river had previously been known as "Rio de Monterey.").
 The streets of Salinas were laid out in 1867, and the town was incorporated in 1874.

-The conversion of grazing land to crops and the coming of the rail road in 1868 to transport goods and people was a major turning point in the history and economic advancement of Salinas.
+The conversion of grazing land to crops and the coming of the railroad in 1868 to transport goods and people was a major turning point in the history and economic advancement of Salinas.
 Dry farming of wheat, barley, and other grains as well as potatoes and mustard seed was common in the 1800s.
 Chinese labor drained thousands of acres of swampland to become productive farmland, and as much early farm labor was done by Chinese immigrants, Salinas boasted the second largest Chinatown in the state, slightly smaller than San Francisco.
 Irrigation changed farming in Salinas to mainly row crops of root vegetables, grapes and sugar beets.
 Many major vegetable producers placed their headquarters in Salinas.
 Driven by the profitable agricultural industry, Salinas had the highest per capita income of any city in the United States in 1924.